 SHAHID “SHAD” KHAN

-Khan, a billionaire, has a raft of other investments, including London-based Fulham Football Club and the Four Seasons Hotel Toronto.
-He recently invested in the Black News Channel, a news network based out of Tallahassee, and with his son launched All Elite Wrestling.
-Khan chairs the NFL’s Legalized Sports Betting Committee and Business Ventures Committee.
-Established by Khan and wife Ann, the Jaguars Foundation has donated millions of dollars to support children’s and family programs, women’s health issues, neighborhood revitalization and other community needs.
+Khan is also the owner of the London-based Fulham Football Club.
+He has also invested in the Black News Channel, a news network based in Tallahassee, and with his son launched All Elite Wrestling.
+Along with his wife, Ann, Khan established the Jaguars Foundation, which has donated millions of dollars to Jacksonville charities, including children’s and family programs and women’s health issues.